maxh/real-estate-comparisonizer/README.md

 --------------------------

 Guess which neighboorhood is more expensive based on Street View imagery!
+Uses the Google Street View and Zillow APIs.

-Someday it will support individual houses.
+Someday it will support individual houses :)